rokroskar/spark_workshop/README.md

 The language used in the workshop is python.
 If you are not familiar with python at all, we recommend finding a basic tutorial and working through some examples before participating in the workshop.
 In particular, make sure that you understand the various python data types, such as strings, lists, tuples, dictionaries, and sets.
 We will go over some of these in the workshop, but you should at least try to use them in simple ways before going through the workshop material.

+### Firefox

+We will be using the firefox browser to work interactively with the cluster in the last part of the workshop.
+We use Firefox because it allows us to set up a proxy without needing to change the system-wide proxy settings, i.e. this lets you continue using all other applications with the local connection instead of through the proxy.
+If you don't have Firefox already, you should install it - if you have it already installed, please make sure you update it to the latest version.

 ## Setting up

 There are quite a few requirements for all the software used in this workshop to function properly.
 You can either install it all by hand (or perhaps you have it installed already), but if you don't want to bother with the set up, you can simply use the virtual machine option.

+*Note: While ssh is a standard feature of linux and mac os x operating systems, it is not so on Windows.
+If you are running windows, you will therefore need to install a [PuTTY client](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) or something similar that supports ssh tunneling*

 ### Easiest Setup: use a Virtual Machine